blankmac/PS2Keyboard/README.md

 The bulk of the source code is Apple's own PS2 source code.
 Snippets were used from Rehabman's VoodooPS2Controller located here - https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller .
-Most notably, the ACPI keyboard methods for the Elite's hard volume keys, though greatly simplified since this is a targeted solutiong.
+Most notably, the ACPI keyboard methods for the Elite's hard volume keys, though greatly simplified since this is a targeted solution.
 Additionally, the accidental keypress routines were taken from here - https://github.com/EMlyDinEsHMG/ElanTouchpad-Driver

 The only changes that I'm likely to make going forward would be to replace deprecated functions -- ie IOSyncer, provided